camelCaseSensitive/Stereogram-Generator-Online/README.md

 For best results, scale the texture to your image ahead of time and use a texture that has a lot of visual noise.

 The more detailed your depthmap is the more noise your texture will need in order for the details to be discernable.

+You can find depthmaps online and I've posted many of the ones I've made to the depthmaps subreddit [r/depthmaps](https://www.reddit.com/r/depthMaps/)

+Here is a good ["Image to depthmap" converter online](https://huggingface.co/spaces/xingyang1/Distill-Any-Depth)

+And here is [the Blender file that I use](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) to make depthmaps of 3D models